 Much like the option to travel from Lucerne, a trip from Zurich also involves making the first stop in Interlaken.
-From there, you can choose your route as outlined above in the Jungfraujoch from the Interlaken section.
+You can choose the above route in the Jungfraujoch from the Interlaken section.

 Visiting Jungfraujoch from Bern

-Visiting Jungfraujoch from Bern is an easy trip because the Bern to Interlaken train ride is quicker.
-From there, you can choose your route as outlined above in the Jungfraujoch from the Interlaken section.
+Visiting Jungfraujoch from Bern is easy because the Bern to Interlaken train ride is quicker.
+You can choose the above route in the Jungfraujoch from the Interlaken section.

 Jungfraujoch from Geneva

-Much like a trip from Lucerne or Zurich, visiting Jungfraujoch from Geneva can be time-consuming.
+Visiting Jungfraujoch from Geneva can be time-consuming, like a trip from Lucerne or Zurich.
 You will need to first travel to Interlaken.
-From there, you can choose your route as outlined above in the Jungfraujoch from the Interlaken section.
+You can choose the above route in the Jungfraujoch from the Interlaken section.

 When to Visit Jungfraujoch

-As for the actual visit, trains usually run very often throughout the day from morning hours until the closing.
+As for the actual visit, trains usually run very often throughout the day, from morning to closing.
 Make sure to check out the timetable here.
 You can select the schedule specific to your trip based on the route of your journey.

-Pro Tip: If you would like to beat the tourist traffic for a more exclusive experience, be sure to get on the earliest train.
+Pro Tip: If you want to beat the tourist traffic for a more exclusive experience, get on the earliest train.

 Tickets to Jungfraugoch

-Whichever way you decide to go about it, do keep in mind that for a positive experience and great views, your best bet is to make your visit on a sunny day.
+Whichever way you decide to go about it, keep in mind that for a positive experience and great views, your best bet is to visit on a sunny day.

 With that introduction, you can purchase tickets on the official website.
-For Swiss Travel Pass holders, you should be able to buy discounted tickets on these websites as well.
+For Swiss Travel Pass holders, you should also be able to buy discounted tickets on these websites.

-Trip to Jungfraujoch may depend on individual preference and budget.
+The trip to Jungfraujoch may depend on individual preference and budget.
 The total cost of a day trip to Jungfraujoch can vary (In addition to ticket price) depending on where you are traveling from.
-While the price is not very affordable, the experience itself is unforgettable and should be on one’s bucket list.
-I personally enjoyed the entire process from riding gondola and train to walking on top of the Europe.
-While we did not have much flexibility to explore everything it offers to do during your visit, we were still very satisfied with our trip.
-So, in my opinion it is worth to spare some money for this journey when in Switzerland.
+While the price is not very affordable, the experience is unforgettable and should be on one’s bucket list.
+I enjoyed the process, from riding the gondola and train to walking on top of Europe.
+While we did not have much flexibility to explore everything it offers to do during your visit, we were still delighted with our trip.
+So, I think it is worth it to spare some money for this journey in Switzerland.